Skip to content

 The key is never written into the script.
 The panel leaves a comment noting it comes from your pybliometrics config, so a script you share carries the method but not your credentials.
 Download script (.py) saves exactly what you see.

 The Compare topics card asks a different question from a harvest.
-Rather than retrieving records, it measures how a set of sub-topics co-occur with your search over time, as a share of it, with your search terms acting as the reference topic.
+It retrieves no records at all, and measures instead how a set of sub-topics co-occur with your search over time, as a share of it, with your search terms acting as the reference topic.
 You enter comma-separated comparison terms, optionally pick one to highlight, and toggle the stability band and whether record counts appear in the legend.
 Because each term needs one count request per year, the card warns you when the term and year counts multiply into a large number of requests.

-In demo mode the comparison is synthesised so you can see the figure offline, with its own progress streamed into the live terminal.
+In demo mode the comparison is the one part that is made up, since a comparison is a set of per-year counts that only the count endpoint can answer.
+The figure is drawn from invented numbers so you can see its shape offline, with its own progress streamed into the live terminal.
 With a real key the card calls compare_topics and draws the result with plot_comparison, the same figure the library produces:

 import scopusflow as sf